syncfusion-content/javascript-docs/js/OlapChart/Localization.md

 {% endhighlight %}

-> **Note:** In order to render the localized OlapChart, you are required to reset the content available in both OlapChart Control and OLAP Cube.
+N>  In order to render the localized OlapChart, you are required to reset the content available in both OlapChart Control and OLAP Cube.

 ##Localizing Control Information